ACLU in lawsuit alleges Trump's election panel is too secret

 "This process is cloaked in secrecy, raising serious concerns about its credibility and intent.
 What are they trying to hide?”
 Theresa Lee, a staff attorney with the ACLU’s Voting Rights Project, said in the statement.

-The legal action came amid ongoing questions over the panel created by the Republican president in May following his claim, without evidence, that millions of people voted illegally in the 2016 election.
+The legal action came amid questions about the panel created by the Republican president in May following his claim, without evidence, that millions of people voted illegally in the 2016 election.
+Although Trump won the state-by-state Electoral College vote that determines who becomes president, Democrat Hillary Clinton won the popular vote by nearly 3 million votes.

 The bipartisan panel, led by Vice President Mike Pence and Kansas Secretary of State Kris Kobach, has asked the 50 U.S. states for a host of voter data, including birth dates and the last four digits of voters' Social Security numbers.

-Most states have rejected full compliance with the commission's request, calling it unnecessary and a violation of privacy.
+Most U.S. states have rejected full compliance with the commission's request, calling it unnecessary and a violation of privacy.

+There is a consensus among state officials from both parties and election experts that voter fraud is rare.
+Civil rights groups and Democratic lawmakers have criticized the election commission, calling it a voter suppression tactic by Trump.

 (Reporting by Susan Heavey; Editing by Jonathan Oatis)